Sony BRAVIA 8 II OLED TV Review

 TV Settings

 The Sony BRAVIA 8 II OLED is the 2025 successor to the Sony A95L OLED.
 It technically sits above the Sony BRAVIA 8 OLED, which has been carried over from 2024.
-It only sits below the flagship Sony BRAVIA 9 QLED.
-It uses a new QD-OLED panel, which is the same as the one found in the Samsung S95F OLED.
-The TV utilizes an upgraded version of Sony's XR Processor, which adds an AI feature that automatically adjusts the picture settings based on the type of content you're watching.
+It only sits below the flagship Sony BRAVIA 9.
+It uses a new QD-OLED panel, the same one found in the Samsung S95F OLED.
+The TV uses an upgraded version of Sony's XR Processor, which includes an AI feature that automatically adjusts picture settings based on the type of content you're watching.
 It has many of the same features as Sony's other higher-end models, so you get HDMI 2.1 bandwidth on two ports, 4k @ 120Hz, VRR, Dolby Vision, and DTS audio passthrough.
 It also has Sony's S-Center input, which allows you to use the TV's speakers as a dedicated center channel when paired with compatible soundbars.
 It runs version 12 of the popular Google TV OS, so you get access to a huge selection of apps.
 We bought and tested the 65-inch model, but it's also available in a 55-inch option.

 Our Verdict